Blueprint-Finance/glow-docs/src/02-LRT/using-glowSol.md

 GlowSOL isn’t just a staking token; it’s a gateway to advanced DeFi opportunities:
 - **Liquidity Without Unstaking:** Retain liquidity while earning rewards on staked SOL.
-- **DeFi Strategies:** Use GlowSOL for swaps, borrowing, leveraging, and more within Glow Protocol’s ecosystem.
+- **DeFi Strategies:** Use GlowSOL for swaps, leveraging, and more within Glow Protocol’s ecosystem.
 - **Transparent and Secure:** The platform provides real-time visibility into minting ratios, staking yields, and withdrawal statuses while maintaining robust security with smart contracts and multisig vaults.

 ## Example Scenarios